GaneshMohta/GaneshMohta/README.md

 🧘 Vegetarian, minimalist, and a lover of mindful design 🧳 A traveler lover chasing culture, cuisine, and calm

-🧠 Curious about everything from AI to ancient temples
+🧠 Curious about everything from AI to ancient cultures

 ⚡ Fun Fact
 "Through bugs and burnout, I build.
 Every error is just another step to execution."